|

 - You want the plan to cover a non-preferred drug at the preferred drug price.

-- Your doctor or other prescriber believes you can’t meet one of your plan’s coverage rules, such as a prior authorization, quantity limit, or dose limit.
+- Your doctor or other prescriber believes you can’t meet one of your plan’s coverage rules, such as

 Check with your plan to find out if the supporting statement is required and if it must be made in writing.
 If a supporting statement is required, the plan’s decision-making time period begins once your plan gets the supporting